blinklabs-io/docs/src/content/docs/guides/bursa/003-commands.md

 ```

 #### Anchor Data
 The hash anchor-data commands are used to generate a Blake2b-256 hash of anchor data used in Cardano governance.
-For example you might want to create an anchor data hash for constitutions, governance proposals, and other documents that are anchored to on-chain governance actions.
+For example, you might want to create an anchor data hash for constitutions, governance proposals, and other documents that are anchored to on-chain governance actions.

 anchor-data command example
 ```